A note on quadratic cyclotomic extensions: The structure of the sets of quadratic extensions

-To view cyclotomic field extensions of degree two within the full set of quadratic extensions, we include succinctly the full treatment of the moduli space of quadratic extensions.
-We start with the quadratic extensions over a field of characteristic not $2$.
-Here the structure is just the translation of Kummer's theory (see \cite[Theorem 5.8.5, Proposition 5.8.7]{VS}).
+To view cyclotomic field extensions of degree $2$ within the full set of quadratic extensions, we include succinctly the treatment of the sets of quadratic extensions.
+Further, we will inject the sets of quadratic cyclotomic extensions into the sets of the general quadratic extensions.